National Tsing Hua University Nanda Campus

-National Tsing Hua University Nan-Da Campus (NTHU Nan-Da Campus; 國立清華大學南大校區), formerly the National Hsinchu University of Education, is a university campus in East District, Hsinchu City, Taiwan of National Tsing Hua University.
+National Tsing Hua University Nanda Campus is a university campus on Nanda Road in East District, Hsinchu City, Taiwan of National Tsing Hua University.Nanda Campus, together with nearby Chengde High School, Hsinchu Elementary School, and Yuxian Junior High School, forms Hsinchu City's prominent Nanda educational and cultural district.

 History

-The campus was originally established in April 1940 as a training institute for teachers of elementary, preschool and special education.
+NTHU Nanda Campus was originally established in April 1940 as a training institute for teachers of elementary, preschool and special education.

-In August 2005, the institution was renamed the National Hsinchu University of Education.
+In August 2005, the institution was renamed the National Hsinchu University of Education（NHCUE）.

-On 1 November 2016, the university was merged with National Tsing Hua University and become the Nan Da Campus of it.
+On 1 November 2016, the university was merged with National Tsing Hua University and become the Nanda Campus of it.